D-SNED/Wheels-Warehouse/README.md

 Explain your models and integration with the inventory microservice, here.

-The Sales microservice manages automobile sales, customer information and salespeople information.
-Sales microservice consists of three main parts; sales, salespeople, amd customers.
-I created four models named Sale, Salesperson, Customer and an Atomobile VO model.
+The Sales microservice manages automobile sales, customer information and salespeople information. `Sales microservice` consists of three main parts; sales, salespeople, amd customers.
+I created four models named `Sale`, `Salesperson`, `Customer` and an `Atomobile VO` model.
 The Automobile VO model retrieves the automobile entity object's data from the Inventory microservice using polling.

 ### Models

 **AutomobileVO**

-Retrieves the vin and sold status of an existing Automobile in the inventory
+Retrieves the `vin` and `sold` status of an existing Automobile in the inventory

 | Name        | Data Type     | Explanation
 | ----------- | ----------- | ------------- |